Earth Notes: On the SIKP 2000 A1 Portable Induction Hob: Review (2010)Updated 2023-04-13 11:14 GMT.

-- A good portable hob that saw us through a kitchen refurb, but may also be good for outside use at a barbeque for example, and friends have expressed an interest in borrowing it for holidays!
+A good portable hob that saw us through a kitchen refurb.
+May also be good for outside use at a barbeque.
+Friends have expressed an interest in borrowing it for holidays!
 Does need pans specifically suitable for induction cooking.

-I'm interested in alternative cooking methods in terms of efficiency, and how acceptable they are to the cook.
+I'm interested in alternative cooking methods for energy efficiency, and how acceptable they are to the cook.

 For example, it seems that a small efficient upright electric kettle can boil enough water for a cup of tea with a carbon footprint lower than using a hob (gas or electric) or even a microwave oven.